 Business Evidence

-Examples of Empowering Employees *
+Strengths, weaknesses and examples of Empowering Employees *

-* The Empowering Employees Business evidence section is for members only.
-Please log in or subscribe to view the Business Evidence of Empowering Employees.
+* The business evidence section is for premium members only.
+Please contact us about accessing the Business Evidence.

 Business Application

-Measures of Empowering Employees *
+Implementation, success factors and measures of Empowering Employees *

-* The Empowering Employees Business application section is for members only.
-Please log in or subscribe to view the Business application of Empowering Employees.
+* The business application section is for premium members only.
+Please contact us about accessing the Business application.

 Professional Tools

-Empowering Employees Videos *
+Empowering Employees videos and downloads *

-* The Empowering Employees Professional tools section is for members only.
-Please log in or subscribe to view the professional tools of Empowering Employees.
+* The professional tools section is for premium members only.
+Please contact us about accessing the professional tools.

 Further Reading

-Empowering Employees Web Resources *
+Empowering Employees web and print resources *

-Empowering Employees References (4 of up to 20) *
+Empowering Employees references (4 of up to 20) *

 • Appelbaum, S. and Honeggar, K. (1998) Empowerment: A Contrasting Overview of Organizations in General and Nursing in Particular - An examination of Organizational Factors, Managerial Behaviors, Job Design, and Structural Power.
 Empowerment in Organizations, Vol. 6(2), pp. 29-50.